|Atomic Mass||91.224 g.mol −1|

-- Zirconium is available in about 30 mineral species and its major source is Zircon.
-More than 1.5 million tonnes of Zircon are mined each year, mainly in South Africa and Australia.
+- Zirconium is available in about 30 mineral species and its major source is zircon.
+More than 1.5 million tonnes of zircon are mined each year, mainly in South Africa and Australia.

 - The element is often used in high-temperature applications as it is highly resistant to heat.

-- It has many other uses that include surgical instruments, photographic flashbulbs and in making glass for televisions.
+- It has many other uses that include surgical instruments, photographic flashbulbs and making glass for televisions.

-- Space and aeronautic industries use Zirconium to manufacture high-temperature parts like blades, combustors, and vanes in jet engines.
+- Space and aeronautic industries use zirconium to manufacture high-temperature parts like blades, combustors, and vanes in jet engines.

-- Scientists haven’t found any biological use of Zirconium till today.
+- Scientists haven’t found any biological use of zirconium till today.

-- It is observed that this element is a little toxic and estimated intake of a human being is 50 micrograms but not harmful for life.
+- It is observed that this element is a little toxic and the estimated intake of a human being is 50 micrograms but not harmful for life.

 - Zirconium 95 is one of the harmful isotope and is responsible for many types of cancers.